Most people know a pimento pepper as the little red fruit stuffed in green olives, but it can also provide all sorts of unexpected health benefits.

 - The vitamin B6 in these peppers protects eye health, while vitamin B2 also helps fight anemia, and B3 prevent arthritis.

-- Pimentos contain large amounts of copper, which supports the healthy bone development and proper growth.
+- Pimentos contain large amounts of copper, which supports healthy growth and bone development.

-- The vitamin K in peppers decreases the risks of internal from the liver.
+- The vitamin K in peppers decreases the risks of internal bleeding and osteoporosis.

-Roasted and skinned red bell peppers can be substituted for pimentos in most, and while the flavor differs slightly, the same overall effect is achieved.
+Roasted and skinned red bell peppers can be substituted for pimentos in most recipes, and while the flavor differs slightly, the same overall effect is achieved.

-Word of Caution: Large amounts of pimentos can cause upset foods in the chili pepper family.
-Every person’s sensitivity to this spice is different, so pay attention to your body’s reaction and consume these peppers in moderation!, and people on blood-thinning medication or who are prone to panic attacks should avoid
+Word of Caution: Large amounts of pimentos can cause an upset stomach, and people on blood-thinning medication or who are prone to panic attacks should avoid foods in the chili pepper family.
+Every person’s sensitivity to this spice is different, so pay attention to your body’s reaction and consume these peppers in moderation!